 A Quino application works with a main IMetaModel.
 This section describes how Quino constructs models and how it provides the main instance of a model to the application.

 See Builders for information about how to define a model.

 Accessing the model

 An application should inject the

-IMetaModel wherever possible.
-If necessary, it can also get the model by calling
+If necessary, an application can also get the model by calling

-GetInstance<IMetaModel> on the application, session or IOC container.
+GetInstance<IMetaModel> on the application, session or IOC container directly.

 Usage and Registration

 Before we dive into the gory details, the high-level API is quite reassuring.

 An application defines a model builder and registers it with the following line: